A Blueprint for Scandal

 The drama begins in the late 1960s when homosexuality had recently been decriminalised.
 Thorpe, leader of the Liberal party, fears his career is at risk as long as former lover Scott is around.
 Thorpe schemes and deceives – until he can see only one way to silence Scott for good.
 Thorpe’s trial changed society forever, illuminating the darkest secrets of the establishment.

-Blueprint had picked up the rights to Preston’s novel before Treadwell-Collins joined the company, so he had some reading material to hand during his three-week break between leaving EastEnders and joining the fledgling production company, which is backed by Sony Pictures Television, the distributor of the miniseries.
+Blueprint had picked up the rights to John Preston’s novel of the same name before Treadwell-Collins joined the company, so he had some reading material to hand during his three-week break between leaving EastEnders and joining the fledgling production company, which is backed by Sony Pictures Television, the distributor of the miniseries.
 But what he expected be a “dry political scandal” surprised him with its funny and farcical tone, its unbelievable-but-true plotlines and the human relationship at its core.

 Working with a public broadcaster, in this case the BBC, meant every detail in the script had to be scrutinised and backed up by three different sources.
 But that hasn’t stopped the series attracting as many headlines now as the scandal did 40 years ago, with some claiming the show represents certain characters unfairly.
 Police have also reopened the case of the failed assassination after discovering a key suspect, previously thought to have died, is still alive.

 “That’s always part and parcel of doing factual drama,” Treadwell-Collins notes of the controversy surrounding the way some real-life figures have been portrayed.
 “That’s always going to happen.
 The thing we’ve been very firm about from the beginning was it’s A Very English Scandal based on the book by John Preston.
 That is our primary source material and, because his book has been out there in the public domain, we haven’t deviated from that.”